GW–Recaps: The Book of Joel Chapter Fourteen, Coming Back, Chapter FifteenGabriel’s World Home>>Gabriel’s World Recaps

-Dylan Thomas said–The function of posterity is to look after itself.
+Chapter Fourteen–The Quote that Frames the Chapter / Dylan Thomas, The function of posterity is to look after itself.

 Joel has come to his old high school to see his former swim coach, Jon Lane.
 Lane is very pleased to see him and bemused by the reactions Joel’s star personal earns in the school hallways.
 He also has Joel check out a class, and asks Joel to return sometime.
 Then Joel tells him why he’s here–he wants to find out if possible what other former students Meese might have abused to help in the lawsuit.
 He is ready to press Lane hard to get names, but Lane is ready to do so–having suspected Meese was an abuser.
 Lane gives him some names.

 Joel looks up the names and goes to visit one in Pennsylvania, Andrew Blake.
 Blake is a former addict who is now working as a counselor in a nonprofit.
 Wary at first, Blake ends up telling Joel more about Meese and the men Meese was with.

 Mikki tells Joel Meese has been served.
 Meese proceeds to call Joel and demand Joel withdraw the suit.
 Soon after Gabriel and calls Meese and gets in a verbal war with him.
 Zest and Joel have a plan to get to Cody.
 But first, Dell shows up at Bob’s apartment.
 He proceeds to tell Gabriel and Joel what he knows about them–their past history in brushes with the law.
 Dell doesn’t necessarily believe they are innocent but he is far from feeling they are guilty.
 He encourages them to talk.
 Joel takes off but Gabriel lets him in on some details.

 Joel and Zest go over to Cody’s place.
 Zest talks to Cody, telling him about what Meese is.
 Things have already been arranged to bug Cody’s calls.